symfony/symfony-docs/reference/configuration/security.rst

 .. tip::

-    A simple technique to make tests much faster when using BCrypt is to set the cost to ``4``, which is the minimum value allowed, in the ``test`` environment configuration.
+    A simple technique to make tests much faster when using bcrypt is to set the cost to ``4``, which is the minimum value allowed, in the ``test`` environment configuration.